voxel-wiki/voxel-wiki.github.io/content/wiki/rendering/index.md

 Drawing voxels seems easy at a glance, they're just cubes after all!

-However, there's actually an infinite amount of ways to render voxels, depending on the way they should look like, the underlying storage, performance and resource considerations, general method used, *etc. etc.* ...
+However, there's actually an *infinite* amount of ways to render voxels, depending on the way they should look like, the underlying storage, performance and resource considerations, general method used, *etc. etc.* ...

 It all depends on what ***you*** ultimately want to *do*.

+---

 ## Graphics Programming APIs

-When writing a program that renders something to the screen, you will usually want to make your code work across many platforms.
+When writing a program that renders something to the screen, you will usually want to **A)** draw things as fast as possible and **B)** do so across many platforms and hardware combinations.

 For that, there are two main API's you might use:

 - To get started *as fast as possible*, with no regard as to how modern graphics co-processors work,